Skip to main content

 Week 1: Foundation

-Monday: Audit your heating zones - identify the warmest spots Tuesday: Create three signature hot drinks with 70%+ margins Wednesday: Set up "Warm & Toasty" afternoon sessions Thursday: Design comfort packages for premium seating Friday: Brief your team on upselling hot drinks
+Monday: Audit your heating zones - identify the warmest spots Tuesday: Create three signature hot drinks with healthy margins Wednesday: Set up "Warm & Toasty" afternoon sessions Thursday: Design comfort packages for premium seating Friday: Brief your team on upselling hot drinks

 Week 2: Momentum